JanCBrammer/emd-mirror/doc/joss/paper.md

 amplitude from a set of IMFs.
 These can be used as inputs to the `emd.spectra.hilberthuang` or `emd.spectra.holospectrum` to energy distributions across time and frequency.
-The Hilbert-Huang and Holospectrum computations can be very large so these functions use vectorised sparse array indexing.
+The Hilbert-Huang and Holospectrum computations can be very large so these functions use an efficient sparse array implementation.

 The EMD toolbox provides a range of functions for the detection of oscillatory cycles from the IMFs of a signal.
 Once identified, each cycle can be